SandroMachado/bridge/README.md

     .readTimeout(15000);
 ```

-You can set timeouts on the request level too:
+You can set timeouts at the request level too:

 ```java
 Bridge.client()